kaiachain/zkauth-sdk/README.md

         - `chainId`: Chain ID
     - Output
         - `cfAddress`: Calculated AA wallet address
         - `salt`: Salt to generate subHash.
-The saltSeed is `sub`
+Note that the saltSeed is `sub` itself
     - Save
         - `ownerKey`: Save to user side (can't be saved to DB since it's non-custodial wallet)
         - `cfAddress`: Save to DB or user side
         - `saltSeed`: Save to DB or user side
-        - `sub`: Optionally save to DB or user side to reuse it in the future without re-login (e.g. to remove guardian)
+        - `sub (= saltSeed)`: Optionally save to DB or user side to reuse it in the future without re-login (e.g. to remove guardian)

     ```js
     const signer = new ethers.Wallet(ownerKey, JsonRpcProvider);